lixianphys/Scientific-data/docs/readme.md

 ### Prerequisites
 - Install Python package (v3.8.7 recommended)
 - Pip install dependencies list in requirements.txt `pip install -r requirements.txt`
-### Main tasks
-- build a band with preset parameters and add it to an existing system (`addband.py`)
-- build a system consisting of bands specified above , the system can contain arbitrary number of bands with arbitrary parameters. (`addband.py`)
-- delete band(s) from a system. (`delband.py`)
-- snapshot the system (`peeksys.py`)
-- do some calculations on the system (`run.py`)
-	- calculate the density of state (DOS) at arbitrary B-field and energy E given the position of band bottom/a specific set of carrier densities.
-(They are equivalent in our model)
-	- Based on DOS results, draw the chemical potentail line at each B-field
-	- plot the E(energy)-B(field) relation of Landau levels
-	- plot the n(density)-B relation of Landau levels.
-Here we need to use the DOS information to map energy (E) to density (n)
-	- plot the n-B relation of Landau levels at the chemical potential to show the simulation of experimentally obtained Landau fan chart
-	- map the density of state at each (B,n)
-- replot the results stored in csv file(`plotfile.py`)
 ### Command line interface CLI
 - If you are the first time to use a CLI:
 	Use a teminal (powershell, gitbash for Win user) and switch current directory to `cd ..\SciData>` and start the command with `python` to invoke your python program and the `toybands` module follows.